 In 2017 I joined the School of Environmental Sciences at Charles Sturt University as a Lecturer in Wildlife Ecology and Management.
-I also remain an Associate with the Quantitative and Applied Ecology Group at the University of Melbourne.

 I describe myself as an applied ecologist with an addiction to herpetology.
 I’ve been fascinated by reptiles and amphibians since I was a boy, and the obsession shows no signs of abating.
 More broadly, I’m interested in where species live and why, and what that can tell us about how to conserve them.
 Much of my research focuses on the spatial and temporal dynamics of populations in fragmented landscapes.
 It seeks insights into demographic processes, particularly for threatened taxa, to guide conservation planning.
 But I dabble in pure ecology and methodological projects, with some natural history thrown in for good measure.